qkzk/fm/readme.md

 You can specify an incoming socket to take control of fm and send it `GO <path>`, `KEY <key>` or `ACTION <action>` commands.

-You can specify an outgoing socket to implement a file picker your self.
+You can specify an outgoing socket to implement a file picker yourself.
 Opening a file with <Enter> or deleting one will result in a message sent in the form of `OPEN <path>` or `DELETE <path>`.

 It's what is done in the fm-picker plugin.